siddhpatil6/AndroidInterviewAdvance/README.md

 <h5>is there any other way than recreating activity than rotation of app? </h5>
 <h5>What is flow explain? </h5>

+What is multi level inheritance?
+If A extends B and B Extends C
+Than how can I access method of C?

+What is SSL Pinning?

+How can you handle layouts for fold phones?

+What is clearTextTraffic?

+What is different between let and also?

+Why String is mutable?

+What is exact difference between string builder and string buffer , explain with example?

+Why multiple inheritance is not possible in Java explain with example?

+Explain internal working of coroutine?

+Explain difference between thread and coroutine?

+Explain different dispatchers?

+Explain  scope functions?

+Explain AES Encryption?

+Explain Fragment Lifecycle method when we replace one fragment with another fragment

+Explain Lifecycle of Activity when we go from one activity to another activity?

+Explain ViewPager and how view pager works to store fragment if there are multiple fragments in viewpager?

+How can you protect app from screen sharing?

 <h1>What is Coroutine?</h1> -
 coroutines help to manage long-running tasks that might otherwise block the main thread and cause your app to become unresponsive.